ido-nvim/docs/markdown/ex_module.md

 - Ready.
 Set.
 Go!

 ## The `main()` function
 This is the entry point of any Ido module.
 This is optional, it is only required in modules which are supposed to be run.
-You can very well have modules which only define layouts or themes.
+You can very well have modules which define renderers or themes.

 Let's create a basic function which helps us narrow out files and directories in the `HOME` directory